Cayo Norte: History

 In 1895, during the initial Spanish colonization of Culebra Island, title to Cayo Norte was ceded to José Morales and Francisco de los Santos.
 In 1902 title was conveyed to Leopoldo Padrón.
 Majority ownership of Cayo Norte stayed in the Padrón family until 2004.
 In 2006 100% ownership was acquired by SVI Investments, Inc., a family corporation, for use as a private retreat.
 Cayo Norte is the only island in the Culebra archipelago that was not subject to bombardment by the U.S. Navy.
 A study made for the U.S. Army Corps of Engineers in 2007 states that "Impact of Cayo Norte was planned [in 1924] but that difficulties clearing people and cows from the island kept it from being used for an impact area.
 No UXO has been identified on Cayo Norte."

+In 2018, Google co-founder Larry Page purchased the island for $32 million through two transactions – the first for a large parcel of land on the island, priced at $28.7 million, followed by another smaller purchase of $3.4 million.
+The transactions were made through U.S. Virgin Island Properties, an LLC belonging to him and his wife, Lucinda Southworth.

 Wildlife

 The U.S. Fish and Wildlife Service identified a beach on the southcoast of Cayo Norte as a critical habitat for two species of endangered sea turtles, the hawksbill sea turtle (Eretmochelys imbricata) and the green sea turtle (Chelonia mydas).
 There are no listed endangered species of fauna or flora in upland Cayo Norte.